nousheenali/Cub3d/README.md

 ### AIM
-To create 3D projection of a 2D map using DDA algorithm
+To create 3D projection of a 2D map using raycasting and DDA algorithm.

 ### REFERENCES